-In 2022, the CEDC presidency is held by the Republic of Austria.
+In 2023, the CEDC Presidency is held by the Czech Republic.

 Cooperation in the field of languages